-This might be the shortest hiking trail in Hong Kong (with the help of public transportation) with the best views of the city.
-Plus, it is a popular spot for watching sunset and seeing the glorious skyline at night.
+This might be the shortest and easiest hiking trail in Hong Kong (with the help of public transportation) with the best views of the city.
+Plus, it is a popular spot for watching the sunset and seeing the glorious skyline at night.

 I hope you will take a few hours from your busy travel schedule and visit one of the best spots in HK for watching the sunset.
 And if you have any more questions, leave a comment below.

 - Victoria Peak Hike: See Hong Kong’s beautiful skyline

 - High West: A short hike to see the Victoria Peak sunset